 The durability of Star Wars — its capacity to sustain interest and generate revenue across nearly five decades — is frequently attributed to its archetypal power, its Campbellian structure, its tapping of universal mythological patterns.
 This is true as far as it goes, but it misses the commercial architecture that transformed a set of archetypes into a self-perpetuating economic engine.

-The Hero with a Thousand Faces — Lucas found a structural template for storytelling that transcended cultural boundaries: the hero's journey, the call to adventure, the ordeal, the return.
+Lucas was explicit about his mythological intentions.
+"There was no modern mythology to give kids a sense of values, to give them a strong mythological fantasy life," he said.
+"Westerns were the last of that genre for Americans.
+Nothing was being done for young people with real psychological underpinnings."
+In the writings of Joseph Campbell — particularly The Hero with a Thousand Faces — Lucas found a structural template for storytelling that transcended cultural boundaries: the hero's journey, the call to adventure, the ordeal, the return.
 He synthesized this with Kurosawa's visual grammar, the serial cliffhangers of his childhood, and the frontier adventure narratives of classic Hollywood to create something that felt simultaneously ancient and new.

-Star Wars.
+But mythological resonance alone doesn't explain how Star Wars became Star Wars.
 What explains it is Lucas's recognition that a sufficiently powerful mythology creates what economists would call a platform — a foundational narrative architecture onto which infinite derivative products can be built.
 The original trilogy was not three movies.
-It was the kernel of an expandable universe: novels, comic books, animated series, video games, theme-park attractions, Kenner action figures, lunchboxes, Halloween costumes, and eventually, in 2012, a $4.05 billion acquisition by the
+It was the kernel of an expandable universe: novels, comic books, animated series, video games, theme-park attractions, Kenner action figures, lunchboxes, Halloween costumes, and eventually, in 2012, a $4.05 billion acquisition by the Walt Disney Company.
+Each product reinforced the others.
+Each new consumer touchpoint deepened the audience's emotional investment.
+The mythology was the flywheel, and Lucas controlled the flywheel.

 He also controlled the narrative itself with extraordinary jealousy.
 The Star Wars expanded universe — the novels, comics, and games produced under Lucasfilm's licensing division — operated under strict canonical rules that Lucas personally enforced.
 No one could alter the fundamental mythology without his approval.
 When historians at Pace University and Laurentian University proposed a scholarly book exploring the parallels between Star Wars and world history, Lucas didn't just authorize the project — he participated directly, providing his own notes on which historical patterns had actually informed his thinking.
 "This is not about historians guessing or inferring what went into Star Wars," a Lucasfilm spokesperson clarified.
 "This is a book based on Lucas's notes and input about what patterns of history actually did go into Star Wars or influence his thinking."